 Although worldwide incidence of syphilis decreased over the last 25 years and the disease was on the verge of being eliminated in many countries in 1998, infection rates have recently increased.
-According to the Centers for Disease Control and Prevention (CDC), about 49,900 new cases of syphilis (15,667 cases of primary and secondary syphilis) were reported in the United States in 2012.
+According to the Centers for Disease Control and Prevention (CDC), a total of 49,903 cases of syphilis were reported in the United States in 2012.
 This rate is thought to represent approximately 80 percent of newly acquired infections.

 Syphilis infection is the highest in women and men between the ages of 20 to 24.
 Men who have sex with men (MSM; i.e., gay and bisexual men) accounted for about 75 percent of the new cases reported in 2012.
 Syphilis incidence is higher in African Americans and Hispanics than in Caucasians.
 Poverty, lack of education, and lack of access to health care are associated with higher infection rates.
 Cases of congenital syphilis in newborns in the United States decreased from 360 in 2011 to 322 in 2012.

 Signs and Symptoms of Syphilis

 Many signs and symptoms of syphilis are hard to distinguish from other diseases.
 Manifestations vary according to the stage of the disease and the immune status of the infected person.
 Each of the four stages marks a change in the course of infection.
 If left untreated, or if treated in the late latent or tertiary stage of disease, syphilis causes irreversible neurological and cardiovascular damage.

 Stages of Syphilis